stackitcloud/stackit-cli/docs/stackit_rabbitmq_instance_describe.md

   Get details of a RabbitMQ instance with ID "xxx"
   $ stackit rabbitmq instance describe xxx

-  Get details of a RabbitMQ instance with ID "xxx" in a table format
+  Get details of a RabbitMQ instance with ID "xxx" in JSON format
-  $ stackit rabbitmq instance describe xxx --output-format pretty
+  $ stackit rabbitmq instance describe xxx --output-format json
 ```

 ### Options